UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

           Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-.. admonition:: Output at HPC2N as of Oct 14 2023
+.. admonition:: Output at HPC2N as of Feb 29 2024
     :class: dropdown

         .. code-block:: console

-           b-an01 [~]$ module spider julia
+           $ module spider julia
            ------------------------------------------------------------------------------------------------
              Julia:
            ------------------------------------------------------------------------------------------------